innavoig23/Gait-Analysis-of-Post-Stroke-Subjects-Joint-Angles-and-Muscle-Activations-EMG/README.md

 This repository contains the work conducted as part of a university course project focusing on the gait analysis of post-stroke subjects.
 The research is based on data derived from the paper available at [PubMed](https://pubmed.ncbi.nlm.nih.gov/38040770/).
 The analysis includes the examination of joint angles and other kinematic parameters (stride speed, length, and duration) as well as the study of muscle activations/EMG.
+The study was computed using MATLAB.
+The code is provided in the `scripts` folder of this repository.
+It includes scripts for data processing, analysis, and visualization related to the project's aims.

+This repository serves as a comprehensive resource for researchers and students interested in the biomechanics of post-stroke gait rehabilitation, offering insights into the kinematic and kinetic aspects of walking impairments and their potential treatments.

 ## Project Pipeline